dltoth/UPnPDevice/README.md

    Device 2 has no Services
 ```

-In this example, the RootDevice is displayed at http://10.0.0.165:80/root, and the display consist of a list of buttons, one for each of *Device 1* and *Device 2* (see figure 1 below).
+In this example, the RootDevice is displayed at http://10.0.0.165:80/root, and the display will consist of a list of buttons, one for each of *Device 1* and *Device 2* (see figure 1 below).
 Note that the RootDevice display is slightly different at the base http://10.0.0.165:80/.
 In this view, Sensors and Controls are displayed inline and other UPnPDevices are displayed as buttons (see the discussion on Sensors below).

 *Figure 1 - RootDevice display at http://10.0.0.165:80/root*

 ![image1](/assets/image1.png)
-### Simple Sensor Display
+### Creating a Custom Sensor
 As noted above, Sensor and Control display is different at the base url than at the root target.
 We will see how this works by building a simple Sensor class that displays the message "Hello from SimpleSensor".
 Starting with the class definition in [SimpleSensor.h](https://github.com/dltoth/UPnPDevice/blob/main/examples/SensorDevice/SimpleSensor.h), notice the following:

 #### Namespace declaration